 Irfan’s LinkedIn profile headline is another fine example of precision and creativity.
 In just a few words, he has managed to sum up his three main areas of expertise: project manager, full stack developer, and founder.
 This is an impressive feat, and it shows that Irfan is a master of concise communication.

-By clearly stating his core skills and experience, Irfan makes it easy for potential employers or clients to see the value that he can bring to their team.
+By clearly stating his core skills and experience, Irfan makes it easy for potential employers or clients to see the value he can bring to their team.
 This headline is sure to grab attention and help Irfan stand out from the competition.

 LinkedIn Headlines for IT Professionals